justinfarrelldev/open-ctp-server/CONTRIBUTING.md

 ## Do Not Install Other Dependencies Without Discussing It First In Discord

 This server should stay as small of a size as possible.
-Not providing extra dependencies also makes understanding the repo a lot easier (gRPC and grpc-gateway are already complicated enough)!
+Not providing extra dependencies also makes understanding the repo a lot easier.

-## DO NOT USE "REQUIRED" IN PROTOBUFFERS

-See "required" in this section: https://protobuf.dev/programming-guides/proto2/#field-labels

-## Follow the Protobuffer Guidelines For Field Numbers

-The field numbers are very unintuitive and should definitely be handled with caution.
-See this section and especially pay attention to the field numbers sections within it: https://protobuf.dev/programming-guides/proto2/#simple